EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Subject Areas: literacy

-What: This working group plans to develop and implement an inclusive classroom approach that employs effective instructional strategies to scaffold complex texts, making them accessible and engaging for all learners.
-Through ongoing professional development and collaboration, we will focus on equipping teachers with the knowledge and tools to effectively scaffold complex texts, leveraging evidence-based practices and adaptive teaching techniques.
-We aim to enhance teacher capacity to provide support and scaffolding to enable access to complex texts by all students.
-By addressing the diverse needs of students, we will foster a supportive and equitable learning environment that empowers every student to flourish academically and become proficient readers.
+What: This working group developed and implemented an inclusive classroom approach that employs effective instructional strategies to scaffold complex texts, making them accessible and engaging for all learners.
+Through ongoing professional development and collaboration, they focused on equipping teachers with the knowledge and tools to effectively scaffold complex texts, leveraging evidence-based practices and adaptive teaching techniques.
+They aimed to enhance teacher capacity to provide support and scaffolding to enable access to complex texts by all students.
+By addressing the diverse needs of students, they fostered a supportive and equitable learning environment that empowers every student to flourish academically and become proficient readers.

 Student at the classroom white board